nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>PC: Poison Gem - swamp, below halls</td><td>In the inner cave of the Profaned Capital toxic pool</td></tr>
 <tr><td>PC: Purging Stone - chapel ground floor</td><td>At the back of the room with the three Monstrosities of Sin on the first floor</td></tr>
 <tr><td>PC: Purging Stone - swamp, by chapel ladder</td><td>In the middle of the Profaned Capital toxic pool, near the ladder to the Court Sorcerer</td></tr>
-<tr><td>PC: Rubbish - chapel, downstairs from second floor</td><td>Hanging corpse visible from Profaned Capital accessible from the second floor of the building with the Monstrosities of Sin, in the back right</td></tr>
+<tr><td>PC: Rubbish - chapel, down stairs from second floor</td><td>Hanging corpse visible from Profaned Capital accessible from the second floor of the building with the Monstrosities of Sin, in the back right</td></tr>
 <tr><td>PC: Rusted Coin - below bridge #1</td><td>Among the rubble before the steps leading up to the Profaned Flame</td></tr>
 <tr><td>PC: Rusted Coin - below bridge #2</td><td>Among the rubble before the steps leading up to the Profaned Flame</td></tr>
 <tr><td>PC: Rusted Coin - tower exterior</td><td>Treasure visible on a ledge in the Profaned Capital bonfire.
 Can be accessed by climbing a ladder outside the main structure.</td></tr>